2022 Cranberry Open and Cranberry Cup International | August 8 – 14, 2022

 Excel Series Final competitors also participate in the Finalist Camp which includes a number of on and off-ice sessions.
 The Excel Open Competition skaters have a Festival experience with different off-ice activities including a movement class, meet & greet with Team USA skaters and an ice cream social.
 There is also additional programming for coaches and parents scheduled throughout the weekend.

-The U.S. Figure Skating Championship Series presented by Toyota is a series of eight competitions giving athletes the opportunity to compete at up to two competitions in the location of their choice.
-Advancement to the 2022 Toyota U.S. Figure Skating Championships and assignment to the National High Performance Development Team, will be based on each skater’s highest score earned, rather than placement at each competition.
-The Norwood event is near the end of the Championship Series calendar and the event will feature singles and pairs events in juvenile to senior.
+The U.S. Figure Skating Championship Series presented by Toyota was a series of eight competitions giving athletes the opportunity to compete at up to two competitions in the location of their choice.
+Advancement to the 2022 Toyota U.S. Figure Skating Championships and assignment to the National High Performance Development Team was based on each skater’s highest score earned, rather than placement at each competition.
+The Norwood event was near the end of the Championship Series calendar and the event featured singles and pairs events in juvenile to senior.

 U.S. Figure Skating Championships